flipcoder/textbeat/README.md

 ## Tuplets

-Very early support for this.
-See tuplet example.
+The 'T' (tuplet) gives us access to the musical concept of tuplets (called triplets in cases of 3). which allows note timing and durations to fall along a ratio instead of the usual note subdivisions.

-The 't' command spreads a set of notes across a tuplet grid, starting at the first occurence of t in that group.
+Tuplets are marked by 'T' and have an optional value at the first occurence in that group.
 Ratios provided will control expansion.
 Default is 3:4.
 If no denominator is given, it will default to the next power of two (so 3:4, 5:8, 7:8, 11:16).
-So in other words if you need a 5:6, you'll need to write t5:6. :)
+So in other words, T5 is the same as T5:8, but if you need a 5:6, you'll need to write T5:6.
-The ratio of the beat saves.
-You only need to specify it once per group.
+The ratio of the tuplet persists for the rest of the grouping.
 For nested tripets, group those by adding an extra 'T'.

-Consider the 2 tracks:
+The two tracks below are a basic usage of triplets:

 ```
 1     1T